Angular-Wave/angular.ts/src/directive/input/input.md

 -                  Can be interpolated.
 - @param {string=} step Sets the `step` validation to ensure that the value entered matches the `step`
 -                  Can be interpolated.
-- @param {expression=} ngChange AngularJS expression to be executed when the ngModel value changes due
+- @param {expression=} ngChange AngularTS expression to be executed when the ngModel value changes due
 -                      to user interaction with the input element.
 - @param {expression=} ngChecked If the expression is truthy, then the `checked` attribute will be set on the
 -                      element. **Note** : `ngChecked` should not be used alongside `ngModel`.